sebpar01/AmericanFootballAnalysis/README.md

 # Additional Code

 ## plot.py
+ Code to creat plots to visualize results and processes; a plot for labeling is presented here.

 ## yaml_frames.py
 Code to convert the timestamp in a YAML file from seconds to frames.